PhantomBadger/JumpKing-TwitchRavens/README.md

 Check the [Release](https://github.com/PhantomBadger/JumpKingMod/releases/) page for the latest download

-**Before unzipping the downloaded .zip, Right Click, select 'Properties' and if there is an option at the bottom to 'Unblock' the file, tick it, and click 'Apply'**
+**(If v1.1) Before unzipping the downloaded .zip, Right Click, select 'Properties' and if there is an option at the bottom to 'Unblock' the file, tick it, and click 'Apply'**

 ![image](https://user-images.githubusercontent.com/9095972/137400443-37a037bf-b1b2-407e-acea-06cea1232fdd.png)